Moss Brushes, Weed Brushes & Weed Rippers - What's the difference?

 In essence all three terms describe a brush, normally using metal filling, to remove different types of vegetation and soil from hard surfaces.
 Some people use the terms completely interchangeably, but often they are used to describe the most suitable application for the type of brush in question.

-Moss Brushes;
+Moss Brushes

 The term moss brush is usually used to describe the lighter duty or more domestic machines on the market.
 Moss is a very easy thing to remove from most hard surfaces.
 Mosses are Non-Vascular plants, meaning they do not have a root system, instead using "rhizoids" - small hair like structures, whose main job is to anchor the plant in soil.
 Because of this they are not anchored very deeply and the soil they are in remains fairly friable.
 This makes it easy to brush off a surface with a stiff brush and relatively little power.